Hanamixp/Amino-Socket/README.md

 ### Installation
 You can use either `python3 setup.py install` or `pip3 install Amino-Socket` to install.
 - **Note** This Python Module tested on `python3.10`
+### Documentation
+This project's documentation can be found at https://Amino-Socket.readthedocs.io/